One of the states in the US having a lot of non-venomous snakes is Maryland.

 Since there are fewer dangerous snakes in Maryland than elsewhere, rattlesnakes may be among their prey.

-This snake might not bite people when handled because it is a rather gentle animal.
-For this reason, eastern kingsnakes are also among the species maintained in captivity, most frequently as pet snakes.
+Eastern kingsnakes are rather gentle and might not bite people when handled.
+For this reason, they are also among the species maintained in captivity, most frequently as pet snakes.

-The colored subspecies of the snake, as opposed to the white morph and simple pattern, maybe a more popular pet.
+The colored subspecies of snake, as opposed to the white morph and simple pattern, may be a more popular pet.

 14. Red-Bellied Snake